We’ve long been told that acetaminophen (Tylenol®, Paracetamol®) is the best pain reliever to take during pregnancy.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Patients were followed for periods ranging from three to 11 years, depending on the study, using questionnaires, interviews and self-reports on medication use.
+People were followed for periods ranging from three to 11 years, depending on the study, using questionnaires, interviews, and self-reports on medication use.

 The analysis revealed a 20% higher risk of autism and a 30% higher risk of ADHD for children who had prolonged exposure to acetaminophen in the womb.

-However, it noted that taking small amounts of acetaminophen during pregnancy — in one study, for less than eight days — did not increase risks.
+However, it noted that taking small amounts of acetaminophen during pregnancy — in one study, for fewer than eight days — didn’t increase risks.

 Autism, ADHD on the rise

-Experts are struggling to understand why autism is one of the fastest-growing developmental disorders in the United States, affecting 1 in every 59 children.
-The incidence of ADHD is also rising, affecting 1 in every 20 children.
+Experts are struggling to understand why autism is one of the fastest-growing developmental disorders in the United States, affecting 1 in every 44 8-year-old children.
+The incidence of ADHD is also rising, affecting 9.4% of children ages 2 to 17.

 “Both diseases likely stem from many different factors, so their true cause is poorly understood,” says Dr. Zanotti.

-None of the studies that were reviewed looked at environmental factors, maternal characteristics or genetic factors, which could heighten risk for autism or ADHD.
+None of the studies reviewed looked at environmental factors, maternal characteristics or genetic factors, which could heighten the risk for autism or ADHD.